jesus-333/federated_experiments/flower_apps/1_hist_clinnova/README.md

 This section contains a brief description of the folders and their files
 ## `hist_app`

-The `hist_app` folder contains the python implementation of the flower app
+The `hist_app` folder contains the python implementation of the flower app.

+-   `client\_app.py`.
+Implementation of the client.
+Provide the data required by the server for the computation.
+-   `server\_app.py`.
+Implementation of the server.
+Request the min and max for each client in the first round and use these values to compute unified bins for the federation.
+In the second round sends bins to clients, receives histograms back, and calculates the overall histogram.

-## Script
+## `Script`

-The `script` folder contains the scripts used to run the flower app for federated histogram computation
+The `script` folder contains the scripts used to run the flower app for federated histogram computation.

 ### Python Scripts